YapengTian/AV-Robustness-CVPR21/README.md

 pip install -r requirements
 ```
 ### Audio-Visual Attack
 There are typos in the captions of Tab.
 1 and Tab.
-3 in the paper.
-The perturbation strengthens are 0.006 and 0.012 as in Fig. 3 (10^-3) rather than 0.06 and 0.012.
+3. The perturbation strengthens are 0.006 and 0.012 as in Fig. 3 (10^-3) rather than 0.06 and 0.012.

 Training: